 What is an Occupational Therapy Assessment?

-Assessments are tailored to ensure they cover your individual needs however they can include:
+Assessments are tailored to ensure they cover an individual’s needs however can include:

 Environmental Assessments which assess an individual’s home enviroment and how they manage within it.
 Advice on how to make the environment safer or the individual more independent, can then be given.